Instant Pot Spiced Apples (Cinnamon Apples)

 Regardless of what the official calendar states, in my mind September 1st marks the beginning of fall.

-No matter how warm it is outside, or how tightly the green leaves cling to the trees… This weekend I will pull out my cozy autumn recipes with unabashed joy.
+No matter how warm it is outside, or how tightly the green leaves cling to the trees… That is when I will pull out my cozy autumn recipes with unabashed joy.

 I will cheerfully shine up my slow cooker, pressure cooker, and heavy iron cookware as I contemplate hearty stews, braised meats, pumpkin desserts, and of course, apple recipes.

 First, on the agenda this year are apple recipes.

 This year I’ve been making them in the digital pressure cooker with great results.
 (Ok, okay, so I started fall cooking a tad before September 1st.)

 Although cinnamon-spiced apples can be made on the stovetop, baked in the oven, or slow cooked, the pressure cooker method is a great option, because it is so fast and hands-free.